 What is the opposite of critical thinking?

 The opposite of critical thinking is choosing what to do or say based entirely on emotion or jumping to a conclusion without facts.

-This type of “lazy” thinking is why propaganda is effective, i.e., people making assumptions based on soundbites, narratives, or believing what is said without questioning.
+This type of “lazy” thinking is why propaganda is effective, i.e., people making assumptions based on soundbites or narratives or believing what is said without questioning.

-I have high hopes that more people in the world are starting to see this type of communication for what it is.
+I have high hopes that more people worldwide will start to see this type of communication for what it is.

 Propaganda in concert with technology has reached levels never seen in history.

 If we are to guard against ignorance and remain free, it is the responsibility of every American to be informed.Thomas Jefferson

 During a societal collapse, you want to think critically to the best of your ability.
 However, deciding quickly is tricky because you need to make decisions on the fly.
 Survival choices based on emotion will not help you survive.